BobKerns/rollup-plugin-debug/README.md

 # Features
 * Simple starting point.
-* Full typescript integration, except config scripts.
+* Full typescript integration
-  * There is not usually enough benefit to outweigh the minor complexity.
+  * Generated Javascript files and source are placed in lib/ for easy cleanu and less clutter.
-  * If you need it, just import
+  * Javascript configuration files redirect to typescript ones in config/lib.